pkristian/DirectoryLister/README.md

 Directory Lister requires PHP 5.3+ to work properly.
 For more information on PHP, please visit
 <http://www.php.net>.

+And it runs only on Apache.

 Installation
 ------------

-  1. Copy `resources/default.config.php` to `resources/config.php`
+  1. Copy `.dirLister/default.config.php` to `.dirLister/config.php`
-  2. Upload `index.php` and the `resources` folder to the folder you want listed
+  2. Upload `.dirLister.php`, `.htaccess` and the `.dirLister` folder to domain root folder
-  3. Upload additional files to the same directory as index.php
+  3. ???
+  4. Profit

 Troubleshooting